open/close all folders

 - In "A, B and C".
 Number Six is drugged and hooked up to a machine that controls his dreams.
 He meets several characters who try to get him to confess why he resigned.
-Eventually he figures out what's going on and arranges to take control of the dream.
+Eventually he figures out what's going on and manages to seize control of the dream.

 - Legend of the Seeker: Season 1, Episode 12 "Home" is driven by this plot device.
 Darken Rahl has his pet wizard trap Richard in a dream about his home.
 Inside the dream, Rahl takes on several different characters to try and convince Richard that the goings-on of the series so far was all just a dream to learn the location of one of the boxes of Orden from him.
 Ultimately, the power of love combined with Rahl pushing too hard breaks the spell at the last moment.

 - Stargate SG-1 features season 2, episode 22, a Clip Show where the framing device is that O'Neill, Carter and Daniel awaken from stasis in what appears to be the SGC, almost 79 years in the future, and they need information for their incomplete records.
 They discover it is actually a Goa'uld hoax by Hathor.

 - In The Avengers, Tara King was victim of such a ploy by villains trying to locate John Steed and whoever he was protecting.